marisademeglio/media-overlays-js/README.md

     $ rake server

-Navigate to http://localhost:4000/mo-player.html and press "play"
+Navigate to http://localhost:4000/tests/test-index.html and select a test to run.

 # Future additions

- * Skippability
- * Escapability
  * Special handling when encountering a text node by itself.
 This means that the text node is pointing to timed media in the HTML file.

 # Approach to SMIL playback